-The diploma is delivered utilising a blended learning approach of attendance at tutorial days (either in person or by online conferencing facility) held at the University of Stirling campus, home research and learning of approx 20 hours per month, interactive mentor support by experienced incident managers, and attendance at a 3 day intensive residential simulated exercise.
+The course incorporates stringent audit controls and is delivered utilising a blended learning approach of attendance at tutorial days (either in person or by online conferencing facility) held at the University of Stirling campus, home research and learning of approx 20 hours per month, interactive mentor support by experienced incident managers, and attendance at a 3 day intensive residential simulated exercise.

 The face to face element of the tutorial day input by highly experienced incident managers is crucial to the students learning and absence from more than one of the tutorial days will debar students from successful completion of that diploma programme.

 The diploma programme is recognised by University of Stirling and succesful candidates will earn 30 points at SCQF level 11 which are acknowledged as post graduate credits and a prior learning earning entry qualification and/or credit points to an appropriate University programme of further learning.

 Rationale & Content

 The Dip IEM starts from the foundation of ‘Preparing Scotland’ and the existing legislation, the Civil Contingencies Act, 2004 and the Civil Contingencies Act 2004 (Contingency Planning) (Scotland) Regulations 2005 – or legislation/guidance appropriate to the domicile of the candidate.
 So candidates begin by realising the context and obligations created under this activity with a strong emphasis placed on the integration of an appropriate response so it is clear that this is a field of multi-agency activity and collaboration.

 Candidates will then examine their own organisation in the context of the organisational values and commitment to emergency management.
 To set the scene candidates will initially consider their own personal values and how those influence their ethics and conduct.
 This will then be extended to organisational values and ethics and they will focus on the organisation that they represent.